jesseabdul/github_fork_network/README.md

+	Algorithm overview:
+		request the owners and loop through each of them (org or user) request the list of repositories for the current owner process each of the repositories
+					if the repo already exists in the DB, do nothing If the repo does not already exist:
+						If the repo is a forked repo:

+							request the detailed repo info and process the parent repository if the parent repo exists then use the repo_id as the parent_repo_id for the current repo If the parent report does not exist in the DB then insert the parent repo and the parent repo owner (if they don't already exist)
+								****Check if the parent repository has a parent (fork: true)****
+									//do this recursively, keep following the parent repo until there is no parent each time a new parent is found do the same recursive loop for the parent's owner repositories There is no need to check the

+										//**check for all other forks from the parent repository
+											//use the fork url to process this

+								Use the new repo_id as the parent_repo_id of the current owner repo in the processing loop

+							process all of the parent repo owner's repos using repo_request_loop()

+						process the current repo
+							The owner_id is specified so each repo will be associated with the owner If the owner_id is not specified it will attempt to determine if the owner record exists and retrieve the owner_id and if the record doesn't exist it will insert the owner rec

+							Insert the repo record with the parent_repo_id (if any)

+						Check if the current repo has any forks if so, loop through all the forks using the fork request URL by calling the repo_request_loop with the current repo_id as the parent_repo_id parameter value

+				If there was a next page link recursively call repo_request_loop() to process the next page for the current organization/fork list

+_ implement separate functions for each of the types of processing needed in each case
+	recursive function for processing parent repo and parent owner's repos end condition will be fork = false

+	main recursive function for repo processing:
+		Use the different arguments to determine if certain checks should be run (e.g. owner_id, parent_repo_id)

+	function - process the current repo

+	fork processing:
+		find the fork url and call the repo_request_loop() with parent_repo_id = repo_id

+** think about how to ensure that transactions are implemented properly and that the process can be resumed where it left off and no partial transactions are committed due to a rate limit or processing error

 	_ ** implement the checks in repo_request_loop() for when the owner type and id are null

 	in the algorithm check if the repo exists before doing anything with the owner ->